sauravraghuvanshi/azure-docs-powershell/Az/Az.Automation/Az.Automation.md

 Publishes a runbook.

 ### [Register-AzAutomationDscNode](Register-AzAutomationDscNode.md)
-Registers an Azure virtual machine running Windows OS as a DSC node for an Automation account.
+Registers an Azure virtual machine as a DSC node for an Automation account.

 ### [Register-AzAutomationScheduledRunbook](Register-AzAutomationScheduledRunbook.md)
 Associates a runbook to a schedule.